brendan-duncan/wgsl_reflect/README.md

   entry: EntryFunctions;
   // All functions in the shader, including entry functions.
   functions: Array<FunctionInfo>;

+  // Parse the given WGSL shader code, populating the info properties of this class. constructor(shader?: string);

+  // Parse the given WGSL shader code, adding to the info properties of this class. update(shader: string);

   // Find a resource by its group and binding. findResource(group: number, binding: number): VariableInfo | null;